Modeling memory in time-respecting paths on temporal networks: Results

 Temporal graphs model complex systems with time-dependent interactions \cite{temporalnetworks}.
 They are formed by a set of temporal edges $\mathcal{E}$ with elements $(i, j, t, w)$ that denote interactions between node pairs $i, j \in\mathcal{V}$ at time $t$ with weight $w$.
 This definition accounts time as a discrete variable with resolution $t_{\rm res}$.
 All interactions within $t_{\rm res}$ are considered simultaneous, and we account for the frequency of interaction by letting the weight $w$ be the total interaction time between two nodes in the time resolution interval.

 We model non-backtracking time-respecting paths (TRPs) on temporal graphs.
 In the static setting, a path $\mathcal{P} = \{v_1, v_2,\dots,v_a\}$ is an ordered sequence of nodes that represents the trajectory of a walker on the graph.
 A \emph{transition} of the walker from one node $v_x$ to the next, $v_{x+1}$, is possible only if $(v_x, v_{x+1})$ is a graph edge.
 Non-backtracking paths exclude self-loops ($v_{x+1} \neq v_x$) and backtracks ($v_{x+1} \neq v_{x-1}$).
 TRPs extend this concept by incorporating time and respecting the chronological order of interactions.
 In a TRP, transitions between nodes at time $t$ are possible only if there is a connection between those nodes at time $t$.
 Unlike paths on static graphs, they are non-symmetric: a path from $i$ to $j$ does not imply the existence of a path from $j$ to $i$.
 The size of a TRP can be defined in two alternative ways: one is the \emph{path length} that equals the number of nodes in the path; the other is the \emph{duration}, \ie the time elapsed between the last and first steps in the path \cite{pan}.
 Both definitions are relevant as they describe properties that directly influence the unfolding of dynamical processing on temporal networks, and crucially determine their outcome \cite{sato2019dyane}.
 For a more detailed definition of TRPs and their implementation, we refer the reader to Section~\ref{timeproc}.
+We remark that, according to our definition, TRPs preserve the ordering in which path transitions occur and do not constrain the actual time elapsed between consecutive steps.

 We model the likelihood that a TRP returns to a previously visited node within a \emph{memory horizon}.
 We observe that TRPs on time-resolved human proximity data display statistically significant memory effects and return to already visited nodes with high likelihood, even if TRPs' steps do not depend on their history.
 This is possible because TRPs are constrained on the graph's temporal edges.
 This effect weakens by increasing the aggregation values $t_{\rm res}$, which impose milder constraints on the path dynamics because the number of edges at each time step can only increase with $t_{\rm res}$.
 In the \nameref{sec:appendix}, we evaluate the robustness of our results across different resolution values $t_{\rm res}$ and we expand our analysis to a memory definition based on the TRP duration instead of length, which also provides statistically significant results.